-- Dr. Michelle Hosp, Program Coordinator michellehosp@umass.edu - Dr. John Hosp -johnhosp@educ.umass.edu - Dr. Michael Krezmien, Director of Center for Youth Engagement krezmien@umass.edu - Dr. Alexandra Lauterbach alauterbach@educ.umass.edu - Dr. Mary Lynn Boscardin mlbosco@educ.umass.edu - Dr. Tammie Samuels, Undergraduate Special Education Coordinator tsamuels@umass.edu
+Dr. John Hosp, Program Coordinator - johnhosp@educ.umass.edu

+Dr. Michael Krezmien, Director of Center for Youth Engagement - krezmien@umass.edu

+Dr. Alexandra Lauterbach - alauterbach@educ.umass.edu

+Dr. Mary Lynn Boscardin - mlbosco@educ.umass.edu

 Admissions

 Assessment of counselor knowledge and dispositions begins with our admissions process.
 We only invite candidates to our interview day who have applications that indicate both awareness of the profession, and who have a social justice advocacy awareness.
 In our group interview process, we assess dispositions across each of our interview questions.
 As part of our decision to take a student, we consider their overall interpersonal skills during the interview process, their stated ability to grow and change in response to life experiences, and their commitment to supporting all students.
 These core dispositions, in addition to the specific dispositions related to the interview questions, impact our decision to accept applicants.